-It’s not easy dealing with mental issues that have deep rooted seeds.
-For those who have never dealt with any form of anxiety, depression or PTSD should consider themselves lucky in those terms.
-PTSD (Post Traumatic Stress Disorder) is a debilitating condition, that if left untreated can eat away at mental stability.
-PTSD can impact anyone, and using Marijuana for Trauma is an up and coming treatment gaining popularity.
+It’s not easy dealing with mental issues that have deep rooted causes.
+For those who have never dealt with any form of anxiety, depression or PTSD (Post Traumatic Stress Disorder), they should consider themselves lucky.
+For those who don’t know, it’s a debilitating condition, that if left untreated can eat away at mental stability.
+PTSD can impact anyone, and as we’ll show, using marijuana for trauma is an up and coming therapy for treating it.

 What is PTSD?

 Post-traumatic stress disorder (PTSD) is an anxiety inducing condition that often occurs after an extremely traumatic event that results in psychological damage.